Angioedema

 Wasp hovers about to sting

-Angioedema involves swelling in the tissue under your skin.
+Angioedema involves swelling in the deep layers of your skin.
 The most common areas affected are your face, lips, tongue, throat and genitals.
-Swelling in one area usually lasts between 1–3 days.
-Occasionally, swelling of internal organs like your oesophagus (food pipe or gullet that leads to the stomach), stomach, or bowel can trigger chest or stomach pains.
+Swelling in one area usually lasts between 1 to 3 days.
+Occasionally, swelling of internal organs, eg, your oesophagus (food pipe or gullet that leads to the stomach), stomach, or bowel can trigger chest or stomach pains.

-The release of histamine within your skin seems to be the trigger for swelling in most people.
-The most common triggers for this are ACE inhibitor medicines, hereditary angioedema (HAE), acquired C1-inhibitor deficiency, infection and allergy.
+The release of chemical called histamine from some of the immune cells within your skin seems to be the trigger for swelling in most people.
+The most common triggers for this are allergy, ACE inhibitor medicines, hereditary angioedema (HAE), acquired C1-inhibitor deficiency and infection.

 Allergies

-Angioedema is often the result of an allergic reaction(external link)(external link).
+Angioedema is often the result of an allergic reaction.
 This is where your body mistakes a harmless substance, such as a certain food, for something dangerous.
-It releases chemicals into your body to attack the substance, which causes swelling.
+It releases chemicals (eg, histamine) into your body to attack the substance, which causes swelling.

 Angioedema can be triggered by an allergic reaction to:

 Angioedema caused by allergies is known as allergic angioedema.
-Allergic disease is almost never the cause of swellings that last for days or recur for weeks at a time.
+Allergic disease is almost never the cause of swelling that lasts for days or comes back over and over for weeks at a time.

 Medicines